The history of the Christmas tree

 After the first World War, all things German fell out of favour, including the Christmas tree, but this didn’t last long and in turn created a new desire for British Grown trees creating the thriving industry we have today.

 When should you decorate your tree?
 Tradition dictates that Christmas trees should be put up at the beginning of Advent, which begins on the fourth Sunday before Christmas.
-However, in most parts of Austria, the Czech Republic, Hungary, Poland, Slovakia, Germany, Switzerland, Finalnd, Denmark and Sweden it is tradition to decorate the tree and exchange presents on the evening of 24th December.
+However, in most parts of Austria, Czechia, Hungary, Poland, Slovakia, Germany, Switzerland and the Nordic countries, it is traditional to decorate the tree and exchange presents on the evening of 24th December.